 The set of laws would likely go into effect in Canada by June 2018, with a "strict legal framework” for cultivation and sale of marijuana, officials said.

 Adults 18 and over would be able to possess legally up to 30 grams — just over an ounce — of dried cannabis, and an as-of-yet unspecified amount of concentrates.
 Stores would be licensed to sell marijuana products, but edibles wouldn't be available until later, following the development of safety guidelines.

 Adults would be granted the rights to grow up to four plants per residence for personal use.

 At the same time, the new system creates harsh penalties for people who sell marijuana to underage people, and boost screening for impaired drivers.
 The laws allow the widespread use of oral-fluid tests by police to determine whether a blood test or drug-use evaluation for a driver was needed, officials told the press.

 Blair said at the news conference in Ottawa that "criminal prohibition has failed" and that 21 percent of youth, and 30 percent of young adults, use cannabis in Canada.

 Regulating and restricting access to marijuana "will make Canada safer," he said.

 It'll also bring profits from the black market into legal businesses.
-According to one estimate, Canada's legal-marijuana market could be worth nearly $5 billion by 2019.
+According to one estimate, Canada's legal-marijuana market could be worth nearly $5 billion

 The move will likely put more pressure on American leaders in Washington, D.C., to reform marijuana laws on a federal level — and not the sort of reform Attorney General Jeff Sessions has in mind.
 The Trump administration has yet to detail how it will approach marijuana policy, leaving many in the multibillion-dollar state-legal marijuana industry anxious.